 Spoon or pour the sauce evenly over the top of the casserole, spreading it out, to cover.
 Generously sprinkle with additional Parmesan cheese, then lightly sprinkle with paprika.

-Place several small pads of butter on the top of the casserole.
-Bake casserole, uncovered, in a 350 degree oven for 35-40 minutes, until golden in color, and the cheese sauce is bubbly around edges of pan.
+Place several small pads of butter on the top of the chicken divan casserole.
+Bake, uncovered, in a 350 degree oven for 35-40 minutes, until golden in color.
+The cheese sauce should be bubbly around the edges of the pan.

-When casserole is done, remove to a hot pad, and let it sit for 5-6 minutes.
+When the chicken divan is done, remove the pan to a hot pad, and let it sit for 5-6 minutes.
 This will allow the casserole time to firm up a bit (the sauce is VERY hot!).

-When ready, serve hot over fluffy rice, and ENJOY this delicious chicken casserole (you’ve got chicken, rice AND broccoli).
-The leftovers are wonderful, as well.
+When ready, serve hot over fluffy rice, and ENJOY this delicious chicken divan casserole!
+It’s wonderful, because you’ve got chicken, rice AND broccoli all in one dish.
+The leftovers are fabulous, as well.

-The chunks of chicken breast taste magnificent with the sauce and broccoli.
-The bed of rice that it lays on provides a great medium to soak up some of the delicious sauce!
+Chunks of chicken breast taste magnificent with the sauce and broccoli.
+Placing it on a bed of rice provides a great medium to soak up some of the delicious sauce!
 It’s SOOOO delicious!

-While I know this is not the most “health-conscious” or calorie-conscious meal, I gotta tell ya… sometimes ya just gotta go for it and enjoy a wonderful meal!
+While I know this is not the most “health-conscious” or calorie-conscious meal, sometimes ya just gotta go for it and enjoy a great meal!
 Everything in moderation, right?
 Sure hope you will try this recipe… it’s a definite KEEPER!

 Recipe Source: Elnora Hall